Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Evaluation

 \subsection{Summary}

-All in all, 18,322 samples are used to evaluate our method in above experiments, half of them are adversarial and half are benign.
-We achieve an overall recall of 93.73\% and an overall precision of 95.47\% in detecting the adversarial examples generated by the three attack techniques.
+All in all, 43,346 samples are used to evaluate our method in the defense-unaware experiments, half of them are adversarial and half are benign.
+In detecting those adversarial examples generated by the three attack techniques, we achieve an overall recall of 95.00\% and an overall precision of 97.81\%, resulting in a high overall F1 score of 96.39\%.
+Note that our detection method inevitably leads to some false positives.
+For the 21,673 benign samples, our method causes 461 samples (2.13\%) to be misclassified, which is an acceptable performance degradation in security critical scenarios.
+In addition, the classifications of 94.16\% adversarial examples can be recovered by the proposed filter.

-\section{DISCUSSION AND LIMITATIONS}
+In practice, it is very difficult to effectively detect defense-aware attacks, as demonstrated in previous studies.
+All existing detection methods were broken by defense-aware CW attacks.
+As Section 4.2 shows, our method certainly raises the bar for adversaries, and is a promising mitigation to defense-aware attacks.

+Furthermore, our method can be deployed directly to the target model without modifying or retraining it, and even without any prior knowledge of attack techniques.
+In fact, we only use FGSM algorithm for determining detection filters, but the selected filter can effectively defeat the other two much stronger attacks, i.e., DeepFool and CW.

+\section{Discussion and Limitations}